Danville, California

 Birthing centers: what matters

-San Ramon Regional is the default for Danville PPO family buyers: closest in driving distance, Level II NICU on-site (handles 32+ weeks), 24/7 neonatology and pediatric coverage.
+San Ramon Regional is the default for Danville PPO buyers: closest in driving distance, Level II NICU on-site (handles 32+ weeks), 24/7 neonatology and pediatric coverage.
 Same hospital pool as the San Ramon page.

 For Level III NICU needs (high-risk pregnancy, premature delivery below 32 weeks, or any need for the highest-level newborn intensive care in Contra Costa County), John Muir Walnut Creek is the regional destination.
 Same drive time as Kaiser Walnut Creek for Kaiser members.